Mkinvartsveri | Kazbek (5054 m)

 In 2017, I returned to the area with three Ukrainian friends, climbing Mkinvartsveri`s neighbour peak Maili Khok (4600 m).
 Some refer to the route along its ridge and onwards as the "Road of Dreams".
 It was a memorable climb during a time when the mountains of the Caucasus seemed to have no borders.
 Little did we know about what would follow and how plans and dreams would vanish because of decisions made by men.

 Today, I live part-time in Georgia.
 The image of Mkinvartsveri from February 2019 hangs in my living room in Norway.
-The print was a present of my wife, whom I had met in Georgia.
-We married a few months after I took the image.
+The print was a present from my wife, whom I had met in Georgia.
+We got married a few months after I took the image.